Can You Cancel a Debt Settlement Contract?

 Cancellation May Be the Right Decision

 Debt relief isn't an easy road, and canceling your contract might be the right decision in your circumstances.
-But you owe it to yourself to make sure before pulling the ripcord.
-Be sure to follow the process outlined in your contract to protect yourself and avoid unwelcome surprises.
+But make sure cancellation is really right for you before pulling the ripcord.
+Follow the process outlined in your contract to protect yourself and avoid unwelcome surprises.

 Credit Card Usage by Age Group